 What’s better than a corn maze?
 A haunted corn maze, naturally!
 This night-only corn maze strewn with monsters and ghostly apparitions is perfect for teens and adults who like a little Halloween ambience to enhance their time in the corn.
 If you’re visiting with younger kids, there’s a less-scary maze to enjoy as well.

 Each year, the County Line Orchard creates a new corn maze.
 In 2015, the orchard celebrated the Chicago Blackhawks with a maze dedicated to the team.
-This year, the maze will pay homage to the family tradition of baking apple pie.
+In 2018, the Chicago Cubs were honored.
+In 2019, the maze will pay homage to the family tradition of baking apple pie.
 There’s also a Gummi Bear-designed corn maze that’s a little easier for youngsters to run.

-In case these locations are a bit far for you to travel to, consider some terrific honorable mentions that might be closer to your home!
+In case these mazes are a bit far for you, consider some terrific honorable mentions that might be closer to your home: